In which Zelda is spirited away to a wizard's tower.

 "She is.
 To tell you the truth, she's been complaining about the way I dress ever since I left my family.
 She told me she'd be happy to buy me whatever I need, but I already owe her so much, and… And I was just sick of it, okay?
 I was sick of always being expected to look perfect and polished every time I stepped outside."

 Ganondorf gave a noncommittal shrug.
-"So tell me about your friend."
+"Tell me about your friend."

 "Riju.
 Her name is Riju."

 Ganondorf raised an eyebrow.
 He apparently knew who she was, then.
-Zelda knew he'd return to the matter later, but for now she was grateful that he allowed her to tell this story at her own pace.
+He'd more than likely return to the matter later, but for now Zelda was grateful that he allowed her to tell her story at her own pace.